 Meanwhile, I’m convinced that my two pups conspire to make it more difficult!

 But look at those sweet faces!
-We spend as much time outside as possible because they love living on Lake Superior as much as Hubby and I do.
+We spend as much time outside as possible because the dogs love living on Lake Superior as much as Hubby and I do.

 I can’t blame the dogs solely for any lakeside mess though, because even Hubs and I will go for a swim or stand up paddle boarding, and then run inside for a snack, dripping water and sand in the kitchen.
 Fall cleaning seems to be the worse because we all track in gross damp leaves on top of everything else.
 But lake life is chill and I’ve had to learn to relax a little with the cleaning.
 A little.

-To mitigate the mess the puppies make, I have some tricks and tips to share (and I’d love to read about yours in the comments).
+To mitigate the mess the puppies make, I have some tricks and tips, for keeping my house clean with dogs.
+Be sure to share yours in the comments!

 Create a Drying Station: